divnix/std/ARCHITECTURE.md

 As mentioned above, Standard exploits the Block Type abstraction to provide artifact types for the SDLC.
 Within the semantics of each Block Type, we implement shared functionality.
 This is designed to offer the user an optimized, audited implementation.
-It also saves the need to devise "yet another" local implementation of otherwise well-understood generic functionality, such as, for example the building of a package or the pushing of a container image.
+Alleviates the burdon of devising "yet another" local implementation of otherwise well-understood generic functionality, such as, the building of a package or the pushing of a container image.

 ### Standard's Cells (Function Library)